 Being connected, staying connected, while learning to disconnect

 I have always maintained a tagline that I was not interested in social media.
 That I utilized the apps and sites as a way to maintain contact with far away family and friends.
 That the ‘likes’, views and followers were meaningless in my world.
 Bullshit.
 I am not immune to the self-esteem boosting power of ‘earning’ more and more likes, followers and views.
 It would be a bold-faced lie to say that when someone takes the time to leave a comment on my page that I don’t feel a sense of happiness and elation.
 I find satisfaction when my words are meaningful to someone else.
 I enjoy that feeling of connection when I perceive that someone else has benefitted from what I have had to say.
 However, the endless and mindless scrolling and scrolling and scrolling is now more of a habit than it is an intentional or mindful act.
-It has become a distraction, a way to occupy my mind and my time, rather than engage and be fully present with my family at home.
+It has become a distraction, a way to occupy my mind and my time, rather than engage and be fully present with my family and friends in “real life”.

 As a tool, social media has powerful reach and potential to connect, unite and mobilize individuals into a critical mass.
 It has and will continue to have the ability to impact the course of history, especially our social and cultural history.
 A quick Google search on the power of Social Media to influence and inspire change reveals an ongoing discussion dating back many years.
 There is also mounting evidence pointing to its impact on societal change and its influence in decision making, such as the Ray Rice video and the most commonly trending hashtags (#).
 These have fundamentally changed the course of discipline, action and overall awareness in many situations that would not have come to light or to the mainstream of cultural consciousness without the power, impact and influence of Social Media and its users.
 Given the current social context, we have a powerful tool at our fingertips to draw together and connect others globally, across colour, religion, political and gender lines.
 We have the ability to make a statement and connect like minded individuals to truly make an impact, a real difference.
 This can take on a personal obligation.
 And we ought to embrace this obligation.
 It is on all of us to use social media for good and not for evil.
 To spread love, positivity, acceptance and a rejection of anything less.
 It is on us and our obligation to be informed, to be involved and to be a component of the solution.
-But for me there is a also a need for personal, private and quiet connection, at home, with my family, friends and most of all, with MFW.
+But for me there is a also a need for personal, private and quiet connection.